 The Federal Stafford Loan:

 The Federal Stafford Loan is offered through the William D. Ford Direct Lending Program beginning with the 2009-2010 academic year.

 An unsubsidized loan can be awarded regardless of financial need.
 You will be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow that interest to accumulate, it will be added to the principal amount of your loan.
-Graduate unsubsidized Stafford Loans have a fixed interest rate of 6.8%.
+Graduate unsubsidized Stafford Loans first disbursed between July 1, 2019 and June 30, 2020 have a fixed interest rate of 6.08 percent.

 Graduate Student PLUS Loan:

 Graduate and professional students will be eligible to borrow funds through the Federal PLUS Loan program.
 The Grad PLUS Loan will help bridge the gap between the financial aid awarded a student and their calculated cost of attendance.
-The Grad PLUS loan has a fixed interest rate of 7.9%.
+A Grad PLUS loan first disbursed between July 1, 2019 and July 30, 2020 has a fixed interest rate of 7.08 percent.
 To be eligible for the Grad PLUS Loan, students must first apply for and be offered Federal Stafford Loans.